madlambda/nash/README.md

 but why this kind of tools (docker, rkt, etc) and libraries (lxc, libcontainer, etc) are so bloated and magical?

-Cnt is only a simple shell plus a keyword called `rfork`.
+Nash is only a simple shell plus a keyword called `rfork`.
 Rfork try to mimic what Plan9 `rfork` does, but with linux limitations in mind.

 # Show time!